j0k3r/tourdefrance-slack-bot/README.md

 ### Preview

-Here is a preview of the Le Touquet-Paris-Plage - Lille Métropole stage.
+Here is a preview of the Le Touquet-Paris-Plage - Lille Métropole stage (from 2014).

 ![tourdefrance-slack-bot sample1](http://i.imgur.com/XV0SCTW.png)